pcolt/playwright-scraper/readme.md

 # GitHub's topics scraper with playright

-This project is based on [this tutorial](https://blog.apify.com/how-to-scrape-the-web-with-playwright-ece1ced75f73/) from Apify.
+For the scraping part the project is based on [this tutorial](https://blog.apify.com/how-to-scrape-the-web-with-playwright-ece1ced75f73/) from Apify.
+For the mongodb storing part, it is based on [part 3c](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#mongo-db) Helsinki University's Open Full Stack course.

-The project goal -for now- is to scrape GitHub repositories based on a specific topic: **'scraping'**.
-The scraping process returns for each repo the following data:
+The project goal -for now- is to scrape GitHub repositories based on a specific topic (i.e. 'scraping' or 'climatechange') and store the results into an Atlas Mongobd database.
+The complete result is also stored into a local .json and .csv file.
+The scraping process returns for each repository found the following data:
 - owner
 - name
 - URL